10 Hens Party Game Ideas

 Similar to the ‘Pass the Parcel’ game you played as a kid, this game steps it up a notch with some naughty prizes and risqué challenges.
-For prizes, consider pecker candy, massage oils and ticklers.
-Also slip in an embarrassing task or two between layers, such as ‘kiss a stranger’, ‘give someone a lap dance’ or sing the chorus to ‘Lady Marmalade’.
+For prizes, consider fun lollies, massage oils and ticklers.
+Also slip in an embarrassing task or two between layers, such as ‘kiss a stranger’, ‘impersonate Miley Cyrus twerking’ or sing the chorus to ‘Blurred Lines’ by Robin Thicke.

 What you’ll need: one big prize, numerous small prizes, wrapping paper, tasks written on paper, and music.

 Another childhood game with a fun adult twist.
 Instead of pinning the tail on the donkey, you’re pinning the ‘hose’ on the fireman.
 Whether it be a cartoon drawing or a saucy photo of a real fireman is up to you!

 What you’ll need: a blindfold, a fireman poster, a ‘pecker’ drawing, blue tack, and a prize.

 This is a game set to embarrass the hen.
 At the start of the night, have all the hens write a dare or naughty question for the bride-to-be to complete or answer throughout the night.
 It can be humiliating, such as removing her bra while on the dance floor, x-rated (think pinching a stranger’s bottom or having a specific part of your body autographed), or something innocent, like asking a married couple for advice.
 Stagger them throughout the night until she’s gotten through the entire list.
 Give her a prize at the end as a reward for all her hard work and humiliation.